 “Traditionally, these have been bipartisan efforts,” the AAJC’s John Yang said.
 “Republicans have an interest in ensuring that we do get a fair and accurate count.
 It’s a once-in-a-decade opportunity.”

 Mark Hedin is a reporter for Ethnic Media Services.
-He has spent a lifetime in the newspaper business, with extensive experience at the San Francisco Examiner, the San Francisco Chronicle, the East Bay Times, Central City Extra, and SF State’s Golden Gater, as well as other papers.
+He has written previously for the San Francisco Examiner, the San Francisco Chronicle, the East Bay Times, Central City Extra, and SF State’s Golden Gater, as well as other papers.